Reckonchamp12/Finance_ml/README.md

 # Finance Machine Learning

-Welcome to **Finance_machine_learning** – a project dedicated to applying machine learning techniques for financial data analysis, trading strategies, and risk management.
+Welcome to **Finance_ml** – a project dedicated to applying machine learning techniques for financial data analysis, trading strategies, and risk management.

 > **Created and maintained by [Reckonchamp12](https://github.com/Reckonchamp12)**